How to Reduce Fouling in Heat Exchangers

 echnicians perform maintenance to prevent fouling.

 Keeping your heat exchanger free from fouling is essential for its longevity, efficiency, cost-effectiveness and overall performance.
-Below are a few tips for how to reduce fouling in heat exchangers:
+Improving fouling resistance involves paying attention to the heat exchanger’s port filtration, back-flushing, constant flow and material surfaces.
+Below are some practical strategies for how to reduce fouling in heat exchangers:

 1. Increase Energy Consumption